 Also, don’t stress if you don’t have the traditional bowls or frying pan.
 It works well in a deep dish frying pan too.

-There’s a little chilli, a dash of ouzo and it all marries perfectly with melted feta cheese on top.
+There’s a little chilli, a dash of ouzo, plenty of olive oil and it all marries perfectly with melted feta cheese on top.
 Just think of it as a “quick” prawn casserole!

 As per usual, make sure you have some excellent quality sourdough bread nearby to dip in the warm sauce.